guardian/support-frontend/README.md

 As a result of this we need to decode back to the exact type which we encoded from or we will a get a decoding failure.

 This behaviour is illustrated through a number of tests in [CirceEncodingBehaviourSpec.](/monthly-contributions/src/test/scala/com/gu/support/workers/CirceEncodingBehaviourSpec.scala)

+## Tests
+There are a number of integration tests in the project which talk to real services, these are useful for real end to end testing, but slow to run and prone to failures if any of the services are playing up.

+These tests are tagged with either an @IntegrationTest annotation at the spec level or an IntegrationTest tag at the individual test level which allows us to run them selectively as follows:

+`sbt test` - runs all tests including integration tests.

+`sbt testOnly -- -l com.gu.test.tags.annotations.IntegrationTest` - runs non-integration tests only.